Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Main result

-We give an interpretation of this theorem below.
-Taking a sufficiently large $p/D$ for an arbitrarily small $\delta$, the events 1), 2), and 3) hold with high probability.
-The inequality in 2) gives a lower bound of the amount corresponding to the eigenvalue for the direction of each vector belonging to $V$.
-The inequality in 3) shows that the different vectors belonging to $V$ are almost orthogonal to each other except for the vectors belonging to $V_2$.
-The sum of the right-hand sides of inequality in 2) for each vector is approximately
+We give an interpretation of Lemma \ref{lem_orthnorm} and Theorem \ref{thm_main} below.
+Taking a sufficiently large $p/D$ for an arbitrarily small $\delta$, the events in the lemma and the theorem hold with high probability.
+The inequalities in Lemma \ref{lem_orthnorm} show that the different vectors belonging to $V$ are almost orthonormal to each other except for the vectors belonging to $V_2$.
+The inequalities in 2) of Theorem \ref{thm_main} give a lower bound of the amount corresponding to the eigenvalue for the direction of each vector belonging to $V$.
+Hence, we can estimate the sum of all the eigenvalues related to $V$ from the sum of the right-hand sides of the inequalities in 2) for each vector.
+Ignoring $\delta$ and $\xi(d)$, and noting that the space spanned by $v^{(\gamma)}$s is $d-1$ dimensional, the sum is

 which occupies most of the upper bound on the trace of $J$ in 1).

 \begin{pft} \begin{enumerate} \item The trace of the matrix $J$ is

 From Lemma \ref{lem_orthnorm}, we have for all $1\leq l \leq d$